jjj333-p/dendrite-admin-interface/README.md

 # dendrite-admin-interface
 A bot interface for administrating a Dendrite server using the administration api and some database interfacing

-Contributions are very welcome however it is recomended at this time that you join the discussion room before contributing to ensure your contributions align with the end goal of the project
+Contributions are very welcome however it is recommended  at this time that you join the discussion room before contributing to ensure your contributions align with the end goal of the project

 Feel free to make a issue for each requested feature so when I finally get time I have a list to go through and check off.